nkdAgility/azure-devops-migration-tools/docs/configuration.md

 These remapping rules are applied with a higher priority than the `PrefixProjectToNodes` option.
-This means that if no declared rule matches the path and the `PrefixProjectToNodes` option is enabled, then the old behavior is used.
+This means that if no declared rule matches the path and the `PrefixProjectToNodes` option is enabled, then the old behaviour is used.

 The syntax is a dictionary of regular expressions and the replacement text.